Hamilton Fish II

 Hamilton Fish II (April 17, 1849 – January 15, 1936) was an American lawyer and politician who served as Speaker of the New York State Assembly and a member of the United States House of Representatives.

 Early life

 Fish was born in Albany, New York, on April 17, 1849, while his father was serving as Governor of New York.
 Fish was the son of Julia Ursin Niemcewicz Kean (1816–1887) and Hamilton Fish (1808–1893).
-He graduated from Columbia College of Columbia University in 1869 and was a member of St. Anthony Hall.
+He graduated from Columbia College of Columbia University in 1869 and was a member of St. Anthony Hall and the Philolexian Society.

 He also received a Master of Arts degree from Columbia.

 His paternal grandparents were Elizabeth (née Stuyvesant) Fish and Nicholas Fish (1758–1833), a leading Federalist politician and notable figure of the American Revolutionary War, who named his father after their friend Alexander Hamilton.
 In 1903, he succeeded his brother Nicholas Fish II as a hereditary member of the Society of the Cincinnati.